hpsanjana20/M1_Bank_Account_System/5_Report/README.md

 ||LLR_02|Rate for unit consumed within 31 and 100|Implemented|
 ||LLR_03|Rate for unit consumed within 101 and 200|Implemented|
 ||LLR_04|Rate for unit consumed above 200|Implemented|

+## Implementation
+    Instructions to RUN program :

+        1. Clone my repository into your system.
+        2. You should go to 3_Implementation/ folder.
+        3. Run "make Run" command in your terminal for execution of program.